 When confronted or harassed, they will raise up to one-third of their body straight off the ground and will still be able to move forward to attack.
 They will also show off their iconic hoods and emit a loud bone-chilling hiss that resembles almost a growling dog.

-Their venom is not the most potent among venomous snakes, but the shear amount of neurotoxin they deliver in a single bite, up to 0.2 ounces (seven milliliters) of a fluid, is enough to kill 20 people, or even an elephant.
+Their venom is not the most potent among venomous snakes, including some that share its habitat like the Indian Cobra.
+But the sheer amount of neurotoxin they deliver in a single bite, up to 0.2 ounces (seven milliliters) of a fluid, is enough to kill 20 people or even an elephant.

-Their bite snake causes instant pain, vertigo, blurred vision and paralysis and soon after the respiratory and cardiovascular system will fail inducing coma and result in death.
+Its venom is designed to attack the victim nervous system.
+A king cobra bite causes instant pain, vertigo, blurred vision and paralysis and soon after the respiratory and cardiovascular system will fail inducing coma and result in death.

 Diet / Feeding